gpoo/ccfinderx/README.md

     $ automake --foreign --add-missing
     $ ./configure
     $ make

-`ccfinderx` requires the development packages for Python, Boost, JNI (Java SDK), and ICU.

 If there is an error in make `ccfinderx_CCFinderX.h`, then is necessary to generate it via: